 Post Road Iron Works, Inc., which continues to fabricate steel on West Putnam Avenue after nearly a century, made an application to the agency in January 2016.

-After 5 months of review and testimony, the agency issued a letter of denial in July 2016, which was followed by a filing of an appeal with the state supreme court.
+After five months of review and testimony, the agency issued a letter of denial in July 2016, which was followed by an appeal with the state supreme court.

 The plaintiffs sought a permit for a 355-unit apartment building on five acres at 345 West Putnam Ave.

 The judge’s decision, which was the subject of a release from IWWA director Pat Sesto on Friday, factored in the extensive industrial history on the site and remedial action to address contaminated soil.

 “The agency fully supports cleanup of the contaminated soil and even redevelopment, but the plans need to be vetted thoroughly and accomplished without undue harm to the nearby wetlands,” said IWWA chair Brian Harris in the statement.
 “The applicant didn’t provide the documentation needed to prove this would happen.”

 Judge Berger’s decision specifically affirmed the agency’s finding that the application was incomplete for several reasons and therefore, the applicant did not meet their burden of providing their position.

 According to the IWWA regulations, any application deemed to be incomplete shall be denied.